amorgan101010/Mastermind/README.md

 Currently, this contains an `Evaluator` class with a variety of implementations of a "guess evaluator" for the game Mastermind (with numbers representing the colored pegs of a physical version).
 Given a **secret** sequence of integers, a **guess** sequence of the same length is evaluated for correctness compared to the secret.
 The method returns a string containing two values: the number of _strong_ and _weak_ guess elements.
 A **strong guess** is the correct number at the correct position in the sequence; a **weak guess** is a number present in the secret, but in a different position in the secret than in the guess.

-It is maybe the wrong direction to move when I should be working on a bunch of small exercises, but I would like to implement a playable Mastermind game.
-I think that would lead me to a "best" solution ~~in a way that the constraints of my first exposure obsured~~.

-I am looking at [an online version of the game](https://webgamesonline.com/mastermind/index.php) and it is only giving me a "strong" and "weak" count in the same way my evaluator currently does.
-LOL...I can also view the code of the online version, it is plain PHP.
-Interestingly, they use "bulls" and "cows" rather than "strong" and "weak"...Wikipedia has the explanation for that variable name choice!

-> It resembles an earlier pencil and paper game called Bulls and Cows that may date back a century.

-The implementation I played in my browser doesn't feel like a great example (aside from the opportunity to play the game and get a sense of what I'm making), lots of nested looping.

 ## How to Run

-Since this is a class library (first one I've made!), the only thing to run are the tests.
+Since this is a class library (for now) (first one I've made!), the only thing to run are the tests.
 They should work with `dotnet test` from the command line, VS Code's C# extension's inline buttons for test running, and Visual Studio's Test Explorer.

 ### Dependencies